offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    The batter modeled as a HMM:

-   * Set of symbols that it can emit: {Hit, Miss, Foul}
+   * Set of symbols that it can emit: {hit, miss, foul}

-   * Set of hidden states it can be in: {Hitter Bat, Fouler Bat}
+   * Set of hidden states it can be in: {hitter bat, fouler bat}

    * Matrix of state-state transition probabilities: